Bulgaria is one of the European countries that has been attracting many expats in recent years, and there are many reasons why.

 The Sea Garden is a destination where both locals and expats love to spend their days, surrounded by nature and calm vibes.

-The Greek neighbourhood is also an area that expats love to explore as it offers amazing architecture, small vibrant streets, and attractive street shops and coffee shops.
+The Greek neighbourhood is also an area that expats love to explore as it offers impressive architecture, small vibrant streets, and attractive street shops and coffee shops.

-Recently, the city port has been renovated and improved, with a ton of new restaurants, nightclubs, and bars to visit.
+Recently, the city port has been renovated and improved, with many new restaurants, nightclubs, and bars to visit.
 For retirees, it’s also the perfect place for a walk by the sea during the day.

 The cost of living in Varna is similar to that of Sofia.
 Renting a property is relatively cheaper, especially if you choose a region outside the city centre.